What Are PFAS? Uses, Risks, Regulations, and Testing Explained

 - Landfill leachate

-Because PFAS are highly mobile in water systems, contamination may spread through groundwater and municipal water supplies.
+Because PFAS are highly mobile in water, contamination can spread over large distances.

 PFAS regulations continue to expand across global markets.